JPMorgan, Goldman Sachs, Delta earnings and Coinbase IPO top week ahead

 Coinbase IPO

 The day will also mark Coinbase's debut on the NASDAQ.
 The company will begin trading through a direct listing under the ticker symbol COIN.
+Coinbase, which was founded in 2012 as a platform to trade bitcoin, has 43 million users and serves 7,000 institutional customers, according to the company's prospectus filing.

 The cryptocurrency exchange operator's IPO was delayed after the company was hit by an investigation from the Commodity Futures Trading Commission.
 The company agreed to pay $6.5 million to settle regulatory claims that it reported misleading information about its trading volumes, though it did not admit to or deny the regulator's allegations.

-Coinbase, which was founded in 2012 as a platform to trade bitcoin, has 43 million users and serves 7,000 institutional customers, according to the company's prospectus filing.

 On the economic front, the Federal Reserve will release the Beige Book.
 In February, the Fed's monthly survey indicated increased optimism about a strong economic rebound as COVID-19 vaccine distribution ramps up.